Brexit: EU, UK 'finally' clinch trade deal | DW | 24.12.2020

 December 2020: EU, UK 'finally' reach trade deal

 After months of disagreements over fishing rights and future business rules, the EU and UK clinched a post-Brexit trade deal on Christmas Eve.
 Prime Minister Boris Johnson hailed the deal, saying the UK has "taken back control of our laws and our destiny."
-The deal will see the UK and the EU forming two separate markets and the end of free movement.
+The deal will allow the UK and the EU to trade without tariffs, but also impose limitations on free movement and financial services.

 kmm, jsi/dj (AP, AFP, dpa, Reuters)